-Legal provision in relation to leave and holiday under Labour Law is important to know for employees and employers as well.
-In addition, the HR of a company must know the exact procedure of leave and holidays as per labour law.
-Therefore, this article will focus various types of leave and holiday, procedure and benefits available to a worker.
+The legal provision in relation to leaving and holidays under Labour Law is important to know for employees and employers as well.
+In addition, the HR of a company must know the exact procedure for leave and holidays as per labour law.
+Therefore, this article will focus on various types of leave and holidays, procedures and benefits available to a worker.
 Furthermore, this article has focused on maternity leave and benefits for women in Bangladesh.

 Three types of leave are available to workers under the labour law 2006 which are:

 Every worker shall be entitled to casual leave with full wages for 10 (ten) days in a calendar year.
 Such leave shall not accumulate and be carried forward to the succeeding year.

 Every worker shall have a right to claim sick leave with full wages for 14 (fourteen) days in a calendar year.
 No such leave shall be allowed unless a registered medical practitioner examines him.
 In addition, Doctor has to issue certifies thereof.
 Such leave shall not be accumulated and carried forward to the succeeding year.